 Providing False Identification to a Police Officer

 California PC §148.9 prohibits you from providing false identification to law enforcement.
 If you are charged with this misdemeanor offense, you could face up to six months in jail.
-To avoid imprisonment and a mark on your permanent record, you’ll want to hire an experienced legal representative.

-How to Defend Yourself Against VC §12951 Charges
+How to Defend Yourself Against §12951(a) VC Charges

-If your existing license was an interim, temporary, or duplicate license, and you can prove that the California Department of Motor Vehicles (DMV) did not issue the license prior to your arrest, you may be able to get your charges dismissed.
+If your existing license was an interim, temporary, or duplicate license, and you can prove that the California Department of Motor Vehicles (DMV) did not issue the license before your arrest, you may be able to get your charges dismissed.
 Other potential defenses you could use to challenge the charges against you include:

 You Were Not the Driver of the Vehicle